 Besides the cooking times, it is about the same way we make our grilled T-bone steaks.
 It is just one of those no fail preparations.

-Mix the rest of the dry rub ingredients together in a bowl and pinch it out of the bowl and onto the steaks.
-Give them a quick rub so it is on the meat and not falling off.
+Mix the dry rub ingredients together in a bowl and pinch it out of the bowl and onto the steaks.
 Let the steaks sit out on the counter for about 20 minutes with the rub on them.
 Keep an eye on your pooch if you have a dog at this point haha!
 Temptation...